This is an updated version of the report, published originally on 19 February, 2025.

 The KIIFB should have a “master plan” for its projects and revenue sources and the government should also announce the revenue sources in advance, he said, adding that KIIFB can continue working with available resources, but it will be limited as there is a cap on borrowing without Supreme Court interference.

-Abraham said generating revenue in social infrastructure is against the public policy of the state.
+Abraham had said that generating revenue in social infrastructure was against the public policy of the state.

 The 2020 Comptroller and Auditor General (CAG) of India report said the KIIFB “borrowed/raised funds amounting to Rs 3,106.57 crore” from financial institutions till 2018-2019.
 This included Rs 2,150 crore through masala bonds in foreign countries, which were to be repaid from the fund set apart by the state.